bxacosta/annotation-row-mapper/README.md

    }
    ```

-   Or using a Java Record (for immutability and conciseness):
+   Or using a Java Record:
    ```java
    public record User(
        @ColumnMapping("user_id") int id,